thedefside/journey_to_valhalla/README.md

  3. Download Journey To Valhalla last
  4. Extract to BepinEx folder

-Using a mod manager will not work, as the Terraheim changes will be in the wrong place.
+Using a mod manager will not work, as the Terraheim and Forgotten Biomes changes will be in the wrong place.

 # Biomes
 ```